CSP02/The-Bot/README.md

 ### Version Info:
 * Optimised code and updated API
-* Fixed bugs while muting and unmuting members.
+* Fixed bugs in ban and bam command.

 ### Reference for graph API
 * The API is developed by [@Denzven](https://github.com/denzven) in python.
 For more information about examples visit [Pythonwhere](https://denzven.pythonanywhere.com/)